Ringworld: Revenge of the Patriarch: Gameplay

 Ringworld is a point and click adventure game involving puzzles.

 Plot

 The Patriarch of the Kzinti empire has vowed revenge against the Puppeteer race for their genetic manipulation of the Kzinti.
 To achieve this, they have created an advanced prototype starship armed with an ancient Slaver weapon capable of destroying planets.
 The Patriarch first dispatches the ship with the goal of killing the family of the Kzin traitor Speaker-to-Animals, who has taken the name Chmeee.
 Once done, they will then seek out the home world of the Puppeteers and destroy it.
 The human Quinn is also travelling to meet with Chmeee to help find Louis Wu who has disappeared.
 Together, Quinn and Chmeee must travel to Ringworld to find Louis Wu and stop the Kzinti's genocidal plot against the Puppeteers.

 Reception

 In 1996, Computer Gaming World declared Ringworld the 14th-worst computer game ever released.

-Sequel
+Legacy

-The game had a sequel named Return to Ringworld, published in 1994.
+A sequel, Return to Ringworld, was published in 1994.